 It is recommended that Mathematics majors complete this course before the end of the sophomore year.
+This course may substitute for the combination of CMPSC 480 and CMPSC 481 in the computer science major.

 MATH 210 - Calculus III: Multivariate Calculus